 - Requires less space for construction and dispensing.

-- Can be used in conjunction with a time-fill CNG system or added to an existing time-fill CNG system at a later date.
+- Can be used in conjunction with a time-fill CNG system or added to an existing time-fill CNG system later.

 Have any questions about designing, servicing, or installing a CNG system?